US intelligence says an intentional explosion brought down Wagner chief Prigozhin’s plane

 In this first comments on the crash, Putin said the passengers had “made a significant contribution” to the fighting in Ukraine.

-“We remember this, we know, and we will not forget,” the president said in a televised interview with the Russian-installed leader of Ukraine’s partially occupied Donetsk region, Denis Pushilin.
+“We remember this, we know, and we will not forget,” he said in a televised interview with the Russian-installed leader of Ukraine’s partially occupied Donetsk region, Denis Pushilin.

 Putin recalled that he had known Prigozhin since the early 1990s and described him as “a man of difficult fate” who had “made serious mistakes in life, and he achieved the results he needed — both for himself and, when I asked him about it, for the common cause, as in these last months.
 He was a talented man, a talented businessman.”